 Quick Check - Check your quick releases after the bike has been in storage, or after it was locked up outside

+this video.
 Once you have removed your inner tube, you can repair the puncture.
-This great video from the Global Cycling Network shows you how to repair an inner tube with a conventional repair kit; the procedure is much the same with self-adhesive patches.
+The below video from the Global Cycling Network shows you how to repair an inner tube with a conventional repair kit; the procedure is much the same with self-adhesive patches.
+(Did you fix your flat?
+Earn your badge now!)

 *Note: adjusting your derailleur is an advanced adjustment, so it can be a good idea to reserve those repairs for a trained mechanic.
 Not that you can't do it on your own, it just may save you some hassle if you're not confident in your adjustment expertise!